7 reasons to reconsider supplemental health insurance

 However, supplemental health insurance is just like many other types of insurance you purchase.
 You pay a relatively small amount each month for homeowners or renters insurance to protect yourself from potential losses like fires, floods and theft.
 You pay a relatively small amount periodically for automobile insurance protect yourself on the road.
 And you insure yourself and your possessions against all kinds of risks with other types of insurance.

 Supplemental health insurance is based on this same principle.
-You pay a relatively small amount of premium out of your paycheck to protect yourself from much higher costs associated with illnesses, accidental injuries and loss of life.
+Therefore, you pay a relatively small amount of premium out of your paycheck to protect yourself from much higher costs associated with illnesses, accidental injuries and loss of life.

 4. I don’t want to spend money on something I won’t use.